omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 cd %userprofile%/.ssh
 ```

 If you see `No such file or directory`, you don't have any SSH keys on your local computer.
-If you have `.shh` folder but you're not sure if you have any existing keys, follow this command:
+If you have a `.shh` folder but you're not sure if you have any existing keys, follow this command:

 ```
 dir id_*